 Suffer From a Deviated Septum?
 Call (954) 883-9449

-If you or a loved one are tired of suffering constant discomfort due to a malformation in your septum, Dr. Lee M. Mandel, MD, FACS at South Florida Sinus and Allergy Center, Inc. can provide the high-quality care you need to improve your quality of life.
+If you or a loved one are tired of suffering constant discomfort due to a malformation in your septum, Dr. Lee M. Mandel, MD, FACS at Florida Sinus & Snoring Specialists, Inc. can provide the high-quality care you need to improve your quality of life.
 As a nationally renowned expert in the field of Facial Plastic and Reconstructive Surgery, Dr. Mandel can correctly diagnose your condition and help you achieve the relief.

 Contact us online today for more information about our cutting-edge sinus treatments.